-Both practical and decorative, hair accessories have been used for thousands of years by various civilizations and cultures worldwide.
+Both practical and decorative, vintage hair clips and accessories have been used for thousands of years by various civilizations and cultures worldwide.
+While hair accessories may have started as a simple hair flower or ribbon, hair trends have since evolved to include brooches, hairpins, headbands, and more.
 From barrettes and headbands to hair rings and combs, the expansive nature of hair accessories seems near endless; yet each year brings new hair trends and recycles previous ones!
-And while generally fragile objects, some have survived centuries and decades, providing us with a wonderfully niche realm of antiques to explore and collect.
+And while generally fragile objects, some antique hair comb and clip accessories have survived centuries and decades, providing us with a wonderful niche realm of antiques to explore and collect.
+Looking for a new vintage hair clip or hairpin to adorn a bun hairstyle?
+This piece of jewelry can offer a touch of vintage style to any ensemble.
 This article will explore some of the broad history that encompasses hair accessories and some of the favorite antique style designs that are in the market today.

 Hair Ties and Hair Rings

-Hair rings — circular devices used to confine hair in one place — have early roots as far back as ancient Egypt.
-Often made of alabaster, jade or pottery, these rings have been found in tombs and were used to secure hair in wigs for the wealthiest and highest in social class.
-Hair rings have been found from the late Bronze Age in modern day France, Belgium and Great Britain, too.
-Often made of gold or organic objects plated in gold, these accessories are an early cousin to the modern day “hair elastic.”
+Hair rings - circular devices used to confine hair in one place - have early roots as far back as ancient Egypt.
+Often made of alabaster, jade, or pottery, these rings have been found in tombs and were used to secure the hair in wigs for the wealthiest and highest in social class.
+Hair rings have been found from the late Bronze Age in modern-day France, Belgium, and Great Britain, too.
+Often made of gold or organic objects plated in gold, these accessories are an early cousin to the modern-day "hair elastic."
 They were used mainly to restrain hair back but were also a sign of fashion and nobility.
-Today, we know hair rings as elastic circles, “rubber bands” or “scrunchies” used to secure hair, but previously a heavy solid piece would have been used in the elastic’s place.
+Today, we know hair rings as elastic circles, "rubber bands" or "scrunchies" used to secure hair, but previously a heavy solid piece would have been used in the elastic's place.

 Hair Combs

 Decorative hair combs have a rich, long history as well.
 The earliest combs date to over 5,000 years ago; these were made of carved wood and were primarily used for detangling and keeping hair tidy.
-As time progressed, bones, horns and tortoiseshell were carved to create beautiful and useful combs for securing hair.
+As time progressed, bones, horns and tortoiseshell were carved to create beautiful and useful combs for securing hair, serving as the perfect hair accessory for daily use.
 Some of these date as far back as ancient Rome!
-As time progressed, however, these simple combs became more decorated and exceptionally detailed — often with decoration correlating with one's’ social status and wealth.
+As time progressed, however, these simple combs became more decorated and exceptionally detailed - often with decoration correlating with one's social status and wealth.
+Some combs would be adorned with pearl detailing, sparkling gems, and intricate color patterns.

 Hair combs were not always used just by themselves.
 In Colonial America and Western Europe during the mid to late 18th century, combs could be used to help secure larger, more ornate accessories to the head.
 At the time, tall hair was all the rage and combs aided the addition of hair extensions and beautiful decorations.

 Decorative combs found favor as mass production came to fruition in the 20th century.
-Combs for updos with gemstones and precious metals were popularized in the 1930s and 1940s.
+Combs for updo hairstyles with gemstones, pearl gems, and precious metals were popularized in the 1930s and 1940s.
 Movie stars and royalty alike sported combs with diamonds and jewels in their hair.
 Later on in the 20th century, the use of animal parts like ivory and tortoiseshell were outlawed and plastic combs in faux tortoiseshell and solid colors made in factories were en vogue.

 Barrettes